 Ditch the utensils and get your hands dirty at these biryani hotspots.

 While the true origin of this iconic ‘local’ dish is uncertain, it’s said that biryani hails from North India.
 The biryani rice is made with the fragrant basmati grain, which cooks to a wonderfully light and fluffy texture.
 A chicken or mutton gravy (usually a big heaping) is served along with it, and achar, a sour yet spicy vegetable pickle made with carrots, cucumbers and pineapples.
 Have we gotten your appetite going yet?
 Great!
-From popular establishments to humble hawker stalls, eat your way through the best biryani spots in town!
+From popular establishments to humble hawker stalls, eat your way through the best biryani spots in Singapore!